The Efficiency of Synchronization Dynamics and the Role of Network Syncreactivity: Discussion

 \textit{CWN synchronization strategy.} All oscillating systems move through regions of phase space that are different from one another: for example, in certain parts of an oscillation, synchronization may be possible for very little coupling or even for no coupling, while other parts may require strong coupling.
 While the Lyapunov exponents provide average asymptotic measures of stability for a given attractor, {they fail at describing transient dynamical behavior.
 Our work supersedes the Lyapunov exponents analysis by considering a characterization of the reactivity of different regions of the synchronous attractor.
 This provides the motivation for exploring} new synchronization strategies for which the coupling strength is properly adjusted to different parts of oscillations (regions of the synchronous attractor.)
 Our main result in this paper is the formulation of a synchronization strategy for networks of coupled oscillators that uses coupling only when needed: e.g., for the case that synchronization requires a large enough coupling strength (A $\rightarrow$ S transition), the coupling is increased when the transverse reactivity is large, and it is reduced otherwise.
-We showed successful application of this strategy in simulations and experiments, and for a variety of different oscillators, including Lorenz, R{\"o}ssler, the forced Van der Pol, the Hindmarsh-Rose neuron model, the FitzHugh-Nagumo neuron model, and an opto-electronic oscillator experiment, and for different choices of the node-to-node coupling functions.
+We showed the successful application of this strategy in simulations and experiments, and for a variety of different oscillators, including Lorenz, R{\"o}ssler, the forced Van der Pol, the Hindmarsh-Rose neuron model, the FitzHugh-Nagumo neuron model, and an opto-electronic oscillator experiment, and for different choices of the node-to-node coupling functions.
 We also showed that CWN provides a rigorous, general foundation for the control of extreme events such as dragon kings, which has previously been thought impossible \cite{Cavalcante2013Predictability}.
+We note that our proposed CWN strategy encompasses the traditional constant coupling and also the largely studied on-off coupling strategy.
+A gradual shift from the constant coupling strategy to on-off coupling is possible by controlling a scalar parameter between $0$ and $1$.
+As a result, the CWN strategy is a powerful and versatile strategy to choose the coupling strength at each time.
+The choice of the parameters is important in achieving the best efficiency of synchronization which is discussed next.
+Yet it is difficult to make a general assertion about what would be the optimal values of the parameters for all choices of dynamics, topologies, and coupling functions.